PROSTATIC NEOPLASMS

 -

-New study tracks hidden swelling after urologic cancer surgery
+New study aims to uncover hidden swelling after urologic cancer surgery

-Knowledge-focused Recruiting nowThis study follows 400 people who have urologic cancer surgery with lymph node removal to see how often leg swelling (lymphedema) happens.
-Researchers use questionnaires and special devices to measure swelling and tissue fluid over two years.
-The goal is to better understand this…
+Knowledge-focused Recruiting nowThis study follows 400 patients who have had urologic cancer surgery with lymph node removal to see how often they develop lymphedema (leg swelling).
+Researchers will use questionnaires and special devices to measure swelling and tissue fluid over two years.
+The goal is to better…

 Matched conditions: PROSTATIC NEOPLASMS